rizen/pixi-glyphs/README.md

 - `fontScaleWidth` - Percentage to scale the font e.g. `0.5` = 50%
 - `fontScaleHeight` - Percentage to scale the font e.g. `1.25` = 125%
 - `letterSpacing` - Additional horizontal spacing between each character in pixels.
 Can be positive to spread letters apart or negative to bring them closer together.
 Default is `0`.
+- `wordSpacing` - Additional horizontal spacing for word separators (spaces) in pixels.
+Adjusts the width of spaces between words.
+Can be positive to increase spacing or negative to decrease spacing.
+Default is `0`.
 - `lineSpacing` - Additional vertical spacing between lines of text in pixels.
 This spacing is added between all lines within a paragraph.
 Default is `0`.
 - `paragraphSpacing` - Additional spacing between paragraphs that is added when you use an explicit carriage return rather than letting the text wrap at the end of a line.
 Default is `0`.
 Can also be negative.
 - `breakLines` - When `breakLines` is `false`, the text in the tag will ignore the `wordWrapWidth` property and never wrap to the next line unless you explicitly include a newline character.
 It essentially treats the whole tag as a single word.
 If a nested tag overrides this, only the text inside the nested tag will wrap.
 Default is `true`.